aminebadraoui/MNFST-RAG-UI/docs/multi-tenant/tenant-management-endpoints.md

 # Tenant Management Endpoints

-Complete API specification for tenant management operations in the RAG Chat multi-tenant system.
+Complete API specification for tenant management operations in the MNFST-RAG multi-tenant system.

 ## 🏢 Overview

-Tenant management endpoints allow superadmins to create, manage, and monitor tenants in the multi-tenant RAG Chat system.
+Tenant management endpoints allow superadmins to create, manage, and monitor tenants in the multi-tenant MNFST-RAG system.
 These endpoints are restricted to users with the `superadmin` role.

 ## 🔐 Authentication & Authorization